baireutherjonas/solar-photovoltaics-charging-controller/README.md

 ## Software

-Copy the `config.h.default` file into `config.h` and adjust all variables.
-Upload the code in the `solarcharger` folder on your Wemos D1 with the official [Arduion IDE](https://www.arduino.cc/en/software)
+The code is in the `solarcharger` folder.
+You can modify the code with the [Arduion IDE](https://www.arduino.cc/en/software).

 ### Flashing Wemos D1 Mini